 - Avoid drinking alcohol or caffeine before sleeping

-What about younger
+What about younger children?

 The NHS advises children under five years old who can walk on their own “should be physically active every day for at least three hours.
 This should be spread throughout the day, indoors or outside”.